Manin triples and non-degenerate anti-symmetric bilinear forms on Lie superalgebras in characteristic $2$: The Manin triples and matched pairs for Lie superalgebras in characteristic

 (i) $c_\fg$ is a~1-cocyle on $\fg$ with values in $\fg\otimes \fg$; namely, it satisfies Eqs. (\ref{Cond1}) and (\ref{Cond2}).

 (ii) $s_{\fg^*}$ satisfies the condition

-As in the classical case, we will show that with our definitions the notion of Manin triples is equivalent to the notion of superbialgebra.
+As in the classical case, we will show that with our definitions the notion of a Manin triple is equivalent to the notion of superbialgebra.
 We have already shown in Proposition \ref{equicg} that if one of the maps $c_\fg$ and $c_{\fg^*}$ satisfies the 1-cocycle condition (\ref{Cond1}), then the other one must automatically satisfy this condition.
 It remains to show that the condition (\ref{newsgstarbi}) is equivalent to the 1-cocycle condition (\ref{Cond2}) for the map $c_{\fg^*}$.
-We have \sssbegin[(Eq. (\ref{newsgstarbi}) is cohomological)]{Proposition}[Eq. (\ref{newsgstarbi}) is cohomological] The squaring $s_{\fg^*}$ satisfies Eq. \eqref{newsgstarbi} if and and only if the map $c_{\fg^*}$ satisfies Eq. \eqref{Cond2} of the $1$-cocycle condition.
+We have \\ \begin{mProposition}[Eq. (\ref{newsgstarbi}) is cohomological] The squaring $s_{\fg^*}$ satisfies Eq. \eqref{newsgstarbi} if and and only if the map $c_{\fg^*}$ satisfies Eq. \eqref{Cond2} of the $1$-cocycle condition.